gperretta/arcade-mini-projects/README.md

     There's one easy rule: hit the mole as many times as you can until the time is up!<br>
 </p>
 <p>
-    The game area is a grid, where each cell is a div, where the mole will appear.<br>
+    The game area is a grid and each cell is a div, where the mole will appear.<br>
     You can hit the mole by tapping on it with the cursor, just be fast: the timer is running and the mole is speeding up as well, increasing the difficulty of the game second by second.<br>
     When a mole gets hit, your score goes up by one - and the mole will be <em>clearly</em> hurt.
 </p>